AERC and Why Text-Only Email Clients Are the Future

 Finally, there are a couple of misconceptions about text-mode email clients (such as AERC or Mutt) that I would like to address:

-• They are hard to use - there may be a learning curve involved, but once you get the basics down, they are incredibly fast and simple to use: press c to compose a new message, tab-complete a contact to send to, and compose, save and press y to send.
-Mutt even shows you what keys to press!
+- They are hard to use - there may be a learning curve involved, but once you get the basics down, they are incredibly fast and simple to use: press

-• They aren’t pretty - it may take a little effort, but if you’re using a modern terminal emulator with true color support and a font that supports icons, the results can look as good as any GUI alternative.
+to send.
+Mutt even shows you what keys to press! - They aren’t pretty - it may take a little effort, but if you’re using a modern terminal emulator with true color support and a font that supports icons, the results can look as good as any GUI alternative.
 They also tend to lack clutter which helps you focus on the task at hand: writing emails.

-• They take a lot of time and effort to configure - it may be true with Mutt, but there are configurations and scripts available that other people have created to save you the effort.
+- They take a lot of time and effort to configure - it may be true with Mutt, but there are configurations and scripts available that other people have created to save you the effort.
 Plus the bonus is that you can read through these settings and change anything as and when you would like to try something new.